MetaSys-LISBP/PhysioFit/docs/method.rst

 deviation on measurements).

-A global sensitivity analysis (Monte-Carlo approach) is implemented to evaluate the precision of the estimated parameters, plots are generated for visual inspection of the fitting quality, and a khi2 test is performed to assess the statistical goodness of fit.
+A global sensitivity analysis (Monte-Carlo approach) is implemented to evaluate the precision of the estimated fluxes, plots are generated for visual inspection of the fitting quality, and a khi2 test is performed to assess the statistical goodness of fit.

 ..